Decision-making in light-trapped slime molds involves active mechanical processes: Materials and Methods

 \subsection{Transport efficient flow modes}

-We generated theoretical networks on the non-illuminated trap shapes to identify theoretical contraction modes optimized for transport efficiency.
+We generated theoretical networks of non-illuminated trap shapes to identify contraction modes optimized for transport efficiency.
+The theoretical network was created within the binary mask of the polygonal trap shapes using constrained random sampling, iteratively placing points at random locations subject to a minimum inter-point distance, enforcing an approximately uniform density within the polygons.
 The networks are modeled by an oriented graph $G$ with $m$ labeled nodes, created as equally spaced grid points within the polygonal shapes, and $n$ edges, corresponding to tube elements with uniform length and thickness, thereby eliminating any inherent network hierarchy.
 The edges are calculated by the MATLAB function \textit{RelativeNeighborhoodGraph}, based on the Euclidean norm.
 The resulting graph is further refined by discretizing the structure and removing any loops between two nodes.
-This processed graph is the foundation for finding volume change patterns in the individual tubes that optimize transport efficiency by applying Singular Value Decomposition (SVD) onto the matrix form of the ratio of the individual parts of the dissipation relation.
+This processed graph serves as the foundation for identifying volume change patterns in the individual tubes, thereby optimizing transport efficiency, by applying Singular Value Decomposition (SVD) to the matrix form of the ratio of the individual parts of the dissipation relation, see Supplement Section III~\cite{schick_supp_2026}.
 The computed volume change patterns are ranked by their efficiency for directed transport, enabling volume flow and pressure map calculations on the theoretical networks.